Why Should You Invest in Golf Cart Insurance?: A Guide

 In this article, we’ll help you understand the impact of speeding tickets on your auto insurance in Florida.
 Read below to avoid unnecessary expenses and maintain a clean driving record.

-Points System in Florida
+Points System in Florida and Auto Insurance

 In Florida, the Department of Highway Safety and Motor Vehicles (DHSMV) uses a points system to track driving violations.
 When you receive a speeding ticket, you will receive points on your driving record based on the severity of the violation.